gephi/gephi/SECURITY.md

 **These measures are in place to avoid malicious code from Plugins:**
 - Plugin contributors have to make PRs to the repository we control.
 Plugins artifacts can only be built from our repository.
 You can [inspect the codebase](https://github.com/gephi/gephi-plugins/tree/master-forge).
 - Plugin artifacts are hosted on GitHub on [our page](https://github.com/gephi/gephi-plugins/tree/gh-pages/plugins) branch.
 There is full visibility.
-These are the plugins files downloaded fron Gephi.
+These are the plugins files downloaded from Gephi.
 - Plugin packages (i.e. NBM files) are signed.
 - We only accept open-source dependencies in plugins.

 That all said, be aware that Gephi Plugins can pose a risk:
 - Plugins can be packaged and distributed as NBMs files.
 Only the plugins available via Gephi are officially approved.
-If you install manually (e.g. via a NBM file you have received) you do that at your own risk.
+If you manually install (e.g. via a NBM file you have received), you do that at your own risk.
+- Some Plugins may require network access.
+We recommend you to review the source code of the plugins you install.